192.168.0.1

 What is the IP address 192.168.0.1?

 You can call this an online address.
 Each device that connects to the internet has a unique address, allowing efficient exchange of data between the device and the rest of the digital world.
-Just like each person has a unique postal address/email /telephone number to exchange contacts.
+Just like each person has a unique postal address/email address, or telephone number, to exchange contact information.

 192.168.0.0 – 192.168.255.255